chenkaiyu1997/ArtStore/README.md

 ArtStore is a hypothesis artwork online store based on LAMP(Linux+Apache+MySQL+PHP).

-Many features in this project are universal, and can be reused to build online stores.
+Many features in this project are common, and can be reused to build other online stores.

 ## Features